ArianaLas/Images-Crossfader/README.md

 * create an object of Slider class
 	* in constructor set width and height of slider
 	* third argument is name of your slider (it will be id parameter in HTML code)
+	* border (optional, default none, example: 10px solid #000000)
 	* last argument is optional - that is where slider.php and image.php is placed (default ./)
 * add as many images as you want
+	* PLEASE do not use "-" in source names and new names of images
 	* it should be .jpg or .jpeg extensions (in the future there will be more extensions)
 	* arguments are:
 		* path - full path of source image (with extension)